risinglightdb/risinglight/docs/03-architecture-overview.md

 * Executor: Execute the queries.

 Looking for some challenges in RisingLight?
 Just pick some [good first issues](https://github.com/risinglightdb/risinglight/issues) and follow the [contribution guide](../CONTRIBUTING.md).
 Also welcome to join our Slack community, please refer to [readme](../README.md) for more information.

+The RisingLight storage is also interesting to learn.
+[An Overview of RisingLight Storage](04-storage-overview.md) will give more insights on it.